prineth/hacktoberfest2022-all/README.md

 ## Steps For Contribution

 1. Fork this repo
 2. Star this repo
-    3. Go to `pages` ➡️ `api` ➡️ `getContributersData.js`
+3. Go to <code>pages</code> ➡️ <code>api</code> ➡️ <code>getContributersData.js</code>
-    4. Add your details in `getContributersData.js`
+4. Add your details in <code>getContributersData.js</code>
 5. commit the code
 6. Make pull request

 ## For Freshers

-1. Complete the registartion over https://hacktoberfest.com/
+1. Complete the registration over https://hacktoberfest.com/
 2. Fork this repository.
 3. Clone on your local machine.